wdavidw/phyla/ranger/plugins/kafka/install.coffee.md

 ## Service Repository creation

-Matchs step 1 in [hive plugin configuration][plugin].
+Matchs step 1 in [kafka plugin configuration][plugin].
 Instead of using the web ui we execute this task using the rest api.

       @ranger_service